This post may contain affiliate links. Thank you for your support! See the full disclosure.

 DO plan on going to at least one show if not more.
 Pageant season is only during the month of July so if you can, plan to go at least one time in July.
 This also means it's the busy season so book your hotel early.
 There are 2 weekly pageants- the Nauvoo Pageant and the British Pageant.
 You may want to stay 2 nights so you can see both.
 You DON'T need tickets but you CAN reserve seats after 1 pm.
 There are ropes and cards for you to set a group of chairs aside for your family.
 It makes it stress free.
 Each show is about 90 minutes and wonderful.
 DO go down before the show starts.
 You'll find all kinds of wonderful activities for the family, especially the kids so go plenty early.
 It's a lot of fun and there is a snack bar if you missed dinner.
 Also keep in mind that the Pageant starts at 8:30 pm so young kids may be too tired to stay up for it.
 Our youngest ones fell asleep during it and the older kids loved it but were very tired by the end.

 DO keep in mind that there are a lot of other shows to see during your stay even if you don't go in July.
 If you prefer less crowds this is a great option.
 There are more shows during the summer months but there is always something to see.
 The Visitors Center can help you find out what your family will enjoy most.
 You will need tickets for the shows so call ahead or go to the Visitors Center first thing in the morning.
+There are also several concerts and smaller shows throughout the day so plan your day accordingly.

 There is so much to see and do in Nauvoo, if you can, plan to stay for more than a day!
 I highly recommend checking out HistoricNauvoo.net before you go for more information about picnic spots, hotels, and other things to do in the area.
 Remember to record your experience while the details are fresh in your mind!